Jaeder42/InitialStatusRedminePlugin/README.md

 #Install
     Clone latest version of plugin from git, install it to plugins.
-    Make sure the plguin folder is named: workflow_initial_status
+    Make sure the plugin folder is named: workflow_initial_status

     Run the plugin migrations rake db:migrate_plugins